vihangm96/verily-hello-vc/README.md

 - Next, you'll need to add the commit to your history.
 You can use the command `git commit -m <something descriptive>` for this.
 - Finally, you'll be able to create a pull request for your commit!
 The command is `git push origin <your branch name>`.
 You'll see a link in the terminal to create a pull request on Github.
 Follow the link and fill out the form.

+## Fix a merge conflict

+So you've done the hard work to write the code for your latest, greatest invention.
+You create a pull request on Github--and then you meet with this nasty message:

+--put picture here--

+What to do?
+One option would be to use the Github GUI to resolve the conflicts between your code and the code in the main repo.

 ## Find a friend to approve your pull request!

 Here at Verily, we very strongly believe in the concept of _two-party control_.
 The basic idea behind this is that no one person should be able to make a possibly devastating change to the codebase--instead, all changes must be approved by two parties.
 Version control enables this by implementing an approval mechanism; we'll walk you through how Github does this.

 1. Click on the upper right of your new pull request.
 You should see an option to request a review on the PR you just created.
 Turn to the person next to you and ask them for their Github username, then add them as an approver.
-2. When you get a pull request to approve, ...
+2. When you get a pull request to approve, TODO figure this out at test run

 ## Merge your PR